-Some of the factors used in determining rankings include size, stability, ratings, promptness of paying claims, plan availability, competitiveness of prices, ease of customer service and broker assistance, online enrollment process, and size of local and national provider networks.
+Several of the factors used in determining rankings include size, stability, ratings, promptness of paying claims, plan availability, competitiveness of prices, ease of customer service and broker assistance, online enrollment process, and size of local and national provider networks.
 In recent years, the number of available providers has dwindled, so having access to physicians, hospitals, and other medical facilities is more important than in past years.

 When purchasing benefits during Open Enrollment, your pre-existing conditions are covered without paying a higher premium, or waiting for any benefits to begin.
 Your eligibility for a federal subsidy will determine how much your rate reduces and which cost-sharing features will apply.
 However, quality "off-Marketplace" plans are also available for persons that prefer as little government involvement as possible.
 Often larger provider-networks and streamlined enrollment are common with these options.
 Comprehensive and catastrophic options are offered.

-Based in the Midwest (Indianapolis), Wellpoint offers all types of health insurance, including, HMOs, PPOs, HSA Accounts, short-term plans, student medical coverage, and of course, Exchange/Marketplace contracts.
+Based in the Midwest (Indianapolis), Wellpoint offers all types of health insurance, including, HMOs, EPOs, PPOs, HSA Accounts, short-term plans, student medical coverage, and of course, Exchange/Marketplace contracts.
 In addition to medical plans, also available are specialty products such as life, disability, dental, vision, flexible spending accounts (FSAs), group retiree solutions (GRS), and long-term care.
 Senior products include Supplement, Advantage, and Part D prescription drug plans.
-Anthem rates in Ohio, Indiana, and other Midwestern states were very competitive and usually were among the lowest prices available.
+Anthem rates in Ohio and other Midwestern states are very competitive and usually are among the lowest prices available.

 Because of the huge nationwide provider network, customers are often able to take advantage of services that are "repriced" due to contractual agreements.
 This often results in discounts up to 75% (especially for lab tests and diagnostic services) that save patients thousands of dollars in out-of-pocket expenses.
 Costs of MRIs, CT Scans, ER visits, and other expensive procedures are also helped by these agreements.
 Large hospital bills result in the largest savings.

 Senior services are heavily emphasized by Anthem Medicare Supplement and Medicare Advantage plans.
 Medigap coverage is available outside of standard Open Enrollment periods if you reach age 65.
 They recommend that older adults routinely receive the following screenings: BMI (Body Mass Index), diabetes, hypertension, cholesterol, fall prevention, osteoporosis, and colon cancer.
 Since preventative expenses are fully covered on Senior and under-65 plans, out-of-pocket expenses are typically extremely low or $0.